Console war: Other console wars

+Atari versus Intellivision

+Following the release of the Atari 2600 in 1977, Mattel sought to enter the console market, and released the Intellivision in 1979.
+The console was designed for improved graphics and other features compared to the Atari 2600, a factor that dominated the marketing campaign for Intellivision.
+Intellivision's launch included a number of sports games, using licenses from the major sports leagues, and included an advertising campaign with sports writer George Plimpton.
+Mattel also focused on hardware accessories to the console like a keyboard for programming.
+While the Atari 2600 sold an estimated 30 million consoles, the Intellivision sold around 5 million units and was considered the primary competitor to Atari in the second generation of video game consoles.

+In the following years, Mattel sought to expand the Intellivision line, releasing the Intellivision II in 1983 and with development of an Intellivision III starting in 1982.
+Atari released its successor to the 2600, the Atari 5200, in 1982 to compete with the Intellivision.
+The console war between Atari and Intellivision was shaken up by the arrival of Coleco's ColecoVision in 1982, which was a further technological improvement over both Atari and Intellivision.
+Both Atari and Mattel suffered significant financial losses in the video game crash of 1983.
+Atari would scale back its video game efforts in the years that followed, while Mattel sold off the Intellivision brand in 1984.

+After decades where the intellectual property from both Atari and Mattel shifted across different agencies, Atari SA acquired the Intellivision brand and rights to over 200 games from its systems in May 2024, which Atari SA jokingly stated to have put an end to the decades-long console war.
+Atari announced the Intellivision Sprint in October 2025 for release in December 2025, a retro console based on the first Intellivision model with 45 built-in games and other modern updates.

 1990s handheld consoles

 A number of major handheld consoles were released on the market within about a year of each other: Nintendo's Game Boy, Sega's Game Gear, and the Atari Lynx.
 While the Game Boy used a monochromatic display, both the Game Gear and Lynx had colour displays.
 As these handheld releases were alongside the Sega v.
 Nintendo console war, they were also subject to heavy marketing and advertising to try to draw consumers.
 However, the Game Boy ultimately won out in this battle, selling over 118 million units over its lifetime (including its future revisions) compared to 10 million for the Game Gear and 3 million for the Lynx.
 The Game Boy initially sold for $50 or more cheaper than its competitors, and had a larger library of games, including what is considered the handheld's killer app, Tetris, that drew non-gamers to purchase the handheld to play it.